VishnuPatgar/Smart_Parking_System/README.md

-2 Servo motors for opening and closing gates
+2 Servo motors for opening and closing gates.
-2 Ultrasonic sensor detect in coming and out going cars 3 IR Sensor to detect slots are empty or not
+2 Ultrasonic sensor detect in coming and out going cars.
+3 IR Sensor to detect slots are empty or not.
-1 E18-D80NK Adjustable IR Sensor detect wether car is parked properly or not OLED for display to dislay info
+1 E18-D80NK Adjustable IR Sensor detect wether car is parked properly or not.
+OLED for display to dislay info.
-Arduino uno to process the incoming signals and based on process generate proper output signals 1 Buzzer for alaram if car crosses its limit of parking place Bread Board to handle messy connection
+Arduino uno to process the incoming signals and based on process generate proper output signals.
+1 Buzzer for alaram if car crosses its limit of parking place.
+Bread Board to handle messy connection.
-Jumpers for connection
+Jumpers for connection.